Skip to Content

 In some species, the male builds the nest, while in others, the female.
 Breeding takes place between three and five years, depending on the species.

 Cormorant populations have risen over the years in North America.
 This is due to the decrease in the use of certain pesticides.
-These caused the breakage of the eggs and deformities to occur in hatchlings.
+The harmful chemicals often cause breakage of the eggs and deformities to occur in hatchlings.
+There has been a significant rebound in cormorants and many other species since some pesticides were banned.

 There are six species of quail in North America.
 Find out what they are in this article I wrote